AriFordsham/GHCWiki/commentary/packages/ghc-packages-proposal.md

 A vexed question in the current design of Haskell is the issue of whether a single program can contain two modules with the same name.
 Currently that is absolutely ruled out, and as a result packages are fundamentally non-modular: every package must use a distinct space in the global namespace.

+There are two quite separate issues, addressed in "Question 1", "Question 2" below.
+First we give assumptions.

+## Assumptions

-There are two quite separate issues, addressed in the following two sections.
-But before we start, note that we take for granted the following
+Before we start, note that we take for granted the following

-- Each package has a globally-unique name, organised by some social process
+- Each package has a globally-unique name, organised by some social process.
 This assumption is deeply built into Cabal, and lots of things would need to change if it wasn't met.

+- Module names describe *purpose* (what it's for, e.g. `Data.Bits`), whereas package names describe *provenance* (where it comes from, e.g. `"gtkhs"`).
+We should not mix these two up, and that is a good reason for not combining package and module names into a single grand name.
+One quite frequently wants to globally change provenance but not purpose (e.g. compile my program with a new version of package "foo"), without running through all the source files to change the import statements.

 ## Question 1: Can two different packages contain a module with the same module name?